-Date(s) Issue Raised to: TWIC = Transportation, Water & Infrastructure Committee IPM = IPM Committee or subcommittees IO=Internal Operations Committee Issues Raised by the Public Steps taken by the IPM Advisory Committee and County Staff from January 2009 to the present 3/2/15-TWIC Environment (PfSE): "We are requesting that TWIC require that all staff involved in ordering pesticides from salespersons fill out a form disclosing any monetary compensation or any other forms of gifts from pesticide salespersons" any form from pesticide salespeople or any other salespeople.
+Date(s) Issue Raised to: TWIC = Transportation, Water & Infrastructure Committee IPM = IPM Committee or subcommittees IO=Internal Operations Committee Issues Raised by the Public Steps taken by the IPM Advisory Committee and County Staff from January 2009 to the present Monetary compensation or gifts from pesticide salespeople 12/5/13-TWIC 3/2/15-TWIC From Parents for a Safer Environment (PfSE): "We are requesting that TWIC require that all staff involved in ordering pesticides from salespersons fill out a form disclosing any monetary compensation or any other forms of gifts from pesticide salespersons" County staff do not receive (and have not been offered) gifts or compensation in any form from pesticide salespeople or any other salespeople.
 Accepting gifts or compensation would be against County policy5 and would subject staff and their departments to disciplinary action If the public has evidence of County staff taking bribes, we urge the public to provide that evidence for investigation.
-IPM Committee did not accept all of Parents for a Safer Environment's priorities as their own 2/12/14-TWIC From Parents for a Safer Environment (PfSE): The IPM Committee is planning to include only 70% of PfSE's priorities as the Committee's priorities for 2014 The IPM Committee devoted more than an entire meeting to the discussion of its work priorities for 2014.
+IPM Committee did not accept all of Parents for a Safer Environment's priorities as their own 2/12/14-TWIC 11/16/17-IPM 1/17/18-Email From Parents for a Safer Environment (PfSE): The IPM Committee is planning to include only 70% of PfSE's priorities as the Committee's priorities for 2014 Taking PfSE's priorities into consideration (11/2017 & 1/2018) The IPM Committee devoted more than an entire meeting to the discussion of its work priorities for 2014.
 The public was fully involved in the discussion and PfSE provided documents and testimony detailing their own priorities.
 The Committee had a thorough discussion and then voted on which priorities to pursue.
+The IPM Committee continues to hear from PfSE about, and involve them in, setting priorities for the Committee (11/2017 and 1/2018).
 IPM Coordinator references statements by members of Parents for a Safer Environment that were never made 3/2/15 From Parents for a Safer Environment (PfSE): "PfSE members also feel a lack of goodwill and collaboration when the IPM Coordinator references statements by members that were never made.
-For example, in the Response Table, it states that a PfSE member stated at the February 12, 2015 [sic] TWIC meeting that 'The IPM Committee is planning to include only 70% of PfSE's priorities as the Committee's priorities for 2014.'
-We would be thrilled if this was the case" In her written public comments to TWIC on February 12, 2014, Susan JunFish states: "We believe that the Committee is planning to address about 70% of the priority issues the community has raised, so we are hopeful.
+For example, in the Response Table, it states that a PfSE member stated at the February 12, 2015 [sic] TWIC meeting that 'The IPM Committee In her written public comments to TWIC on February 12, 2014, Susan JunFish states: "We believe that the Committee is planning to address about 70% of the priority issues the community has raised, so we are hopeful.
 The two areas where there has been no plan to address are columns 4 and 5 of the table."
-The IPM Committee needs a non-voting facilitator 2/12/14-TWIC From Parents for a Safer Staff believe that meetings are run effectively and efficiently.